yaronma/riddles-hopping/README.md

 In order to make things bit harder, I chose to implement this without using recursion.

-The Graph and Edge implementaion are the most basic ones (I didn't implement deletion, for example) and have the bare functionality for answering this riddle.
+The Graph and Edge implementaions are the most basic ones (I didn't implement deletion, for example) and have the bare functionality for answering this riddle.